Board structure version 2

 This short guide describes the structure of the board.
-The board structure is not demanding.
+Board assembly is straightforward.
 This short description is intended as an aid for the inexperienced hobbyist and is not aimed at electrical engineers.
 Information about soldering, suitable soldering irons and solder can be found on YouTube or similar channels.

 Number 1: Resistor 4.7kOhm Number 2: JST-HX socket (white) and 5-pin screw terminal block Number 3: passive piezo buzzer Number 4: Screw terminal blocks with a pitch of 2.54mm